17th and 18th Century Theories of Emotions

 Perhaps the most basic division in play is evaluative, i.e., whether the emotion is good or bad.
 This was hardly an innovation.
 But early modern philosophers came to understand that division in two different ways – either an emotion is directed at good or evil as an object, or the emotion itself is affectively good or bad, pleasurable or painful.
 Many distinctively modern theories subsumed the former under the latter: both the naturalistic theories of Hobbes and Spinoza, on the one hand, and the moral sense theories of Hutcheson and Hume, on the other, held that we project the value of the object from the affective quality of the emotion, although Hume allows for complications in how we experience the valences of a passion as belonging to self or other, using such mechanisms as sympathy and comparison.
 Some authors also identified neutral emotions: ‘wonder’ is a common example, deriving largely from Descartes, although anticipated in Sir Kenelme Digby’s Two Treatises (1644).

 Many other forms of classification were tied closely to the particular interests of individual authors.
-This is particularly the case with those eighteenth-century British authors who argued against Hobbes and Mandeville that the very possibility of morality requires that we be capable of genuinely benevolent emotions.
+This is particularly the case with those eighteenth-century British authors who argued against Hobbes (as they understood him) and Mandeville that the very possibility of morality requires that we be capable of genuinely benevolent emotions.
 For this reason, distinctions between self-directed and other-directed emotions and between anti-social and sociable emotions were a common point of organization and contention.
 Similar concerns also generated a distinction between idiosyncratic affects and emotions that could be cultivated to be broadly shared; in particular, emotions were often divided into the raw and immediate and those that involve an element of reflection.
 This distinction lent itself also to those philosophers concerned with the historical and social development of humans, as evident in many works of Rousseau.
 For instance, the Discourse on the Origin of Inequality (1755) presents a kind of natural history tracing the genesis of many emotions through changes in social structure; works such as Emile (1762), La Nouvelle Heloise (1761), and the Confessions (1782) treat the affective maturation and socialization of individuals, as well as the management and effects of the emotions.
 But for all his genealogical concerns, Rousseau, and indeed many other eighteenth-century authors, showed a good deal less interest in taxonomizing the emotions according to principled systems than did their predecessors.

 Few areas of early modern philosophy remained untouched by at least some theory of the emotions.
 What follows is simply a cursory overview of some issues of general interest.
 But since early modern understandings of the emotions often made unexpected connections between diverse areas of philosophy, we may find that investigation reshapes our map of seventeenth- and eighteenth-century philosophy.
 Certainly, the understanding of the emotions produced in one area of philosophy was not isolated from their treatment in other areas.